zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 Library/Condition|initial|stress1|control1|...|stressX|controlX|...
 -----------------|-------|-------|--------|---|-------|--------|---

+**Each stress and control pair defines a phenotype to be studied.**

 **Each row refers to a NGS library and each column refers to a condition.
 '1' indicates the association between library and condition, whereas the program will skip the item set as ‘0’.** All libraries under one common condition (in one column) are regarded as biological replicates and read count for each sgRNA of these libraries are averaged as geometric mean.
 One library can be associated with multiple conditions. **At least and only one library should be assigned as initial condition.** Initial library will be used to exclude sgRNAs with poor representation from further analysis to ensure statistical robustness based on customized threshold (see below in configure file).
 Usually, use the library before selection as the initial library.
 Initial library can be also used as control condition for a particular phenotype to be studied.

 Library/Condition|initial|stress1|control1